HussainAther/philosophy/causality/contextualemergence.md

 who advocated that ontology needs to regain more significance in science, it would be desirable to know how ontological considerations might be added to the picture that contextual emergence provides.

-Various granularity degrees raises quesitons of descirptions with finer grains as they relate to the fundamental nature of systems when compared to coarser grains.
+Various granularity degrees raises questions of descriptions with finer grains as they relate to the fundamental nature of systems when compared to coarser grains.
 The majority of scientists and philosophers of science answer believe this, so there's one fundamental ontolgoy that elementary particle physics result from reducing other descriptive levels.
 This reductive premise produced critical assessments and alternatiev proposals.